William Stang: Bishop of Fall River

-On March 12, 1904, Stang was appointed the first bishop of the newly created Diocese of Fall River by Pope Pius X. He received his episcopal consecration on May 1, 1904, from Bishop Matthew Harkins, with Bishops Michael Tierney and John Brady serving as co-consecrators, at Sts.
-Peter and Paul Cathedral.
-On May 8, 1904, the cathedral was packed with worshippers for Stang's first mass, with police detachments controlling the crowd, estimated at 25,000 people, on the street outside the building.
+On March 12, 1904, Stang was appointed the first bishop of the newly created Diocese of Fall River by Pope Pius X. He received his episcopal consecration on May 1, 1904, from Harkins, with Bishops Michael Tierney and John Brady serving as co-consecrators, at the Cathedral of Saints Peter and Paul,.
+On May 8, 1904, the Cathedral of St. Mary of the Assumptionin Fall River was packed with worshippers for Stang's first mass.
+Police detachments had to control the crowd, estimated at 25,000 people, outside the building.

+Throughout the 19th century, very few American religious sisters were available to teach in parish schools; they had to come from Europe and Ireland.
+During Stang's tenure, teaching sisters from the Holy Union order in France, fleeing secular regulation in that country, came to Rhode Island to minister to the growing Catholic French-Canadian population.
+Other Holy Union sisters came from Ireland to the diocese.
+Stang made it clear that he welcomed religious sisters of all nationalities.
+In his opinion, it was the priests who were most guilty of raising tensions between the ethnic groups in the diocese.

+Catholic bishops of this era became concerned about the attraction of socialism to Catholic workers.
+A writer of several religious works, Stang authored a book titled Socialism and Christianity.
+It supported the rights of workers to organize in labor unions, but condemned socialism as anti-Catholic.
+In 1905, Stang addressed 4,000 attendees of the New York German Catholic State Federation meeting in Carnegie Hall in New York City.
+Speaking in German, Stang lamented the Catholic working men who had allegedly thrown down the bible and embraced socialism.
+He urged all Catholic societies to combat this menace.

-During his short tenure as bishop, Stang established eleven parishes and founded Saint Anne's Hospital in Fall River, Massachusetts.
-One of the new parishes was St. Boniface, a German parish in New Bedford, Massachusetts.
-Stang once described divorce as a "pernicious practice...contrary to the moral order and the law of Christ," and condemned Saturday dances as "a source of scandal [that] must be stopped at once."
+During his short tenure as bishop, Stang established eleven parishes in the diocese.
+One new parishe was St. Boniface, a German-language parish in New Bedford, Massachusetts.
+Stang once described divorce as a pernicious practice...contrary to the moral order and the law of Christ, and condemned Saturday dances as a source of scandal [that] must be stopped at once.
+During Stang's tenure, the Dominican Sisters of the Presentation founded Saint Anne's Hospital in Fall River in 1906.